-Theophylline (1,3-dimethylxanthins) can indirectly stimulate both β1 and β2 receptors through release of endogenous catecholamines.
+Theophylline (1,3-dimethylxanthine) can indirectly stimulate both β1 and β2 receptors through release of endogenous catecholamines.
 It is used for the treatment of pulmonary conditions, including asthma and chronic obstructive pulmonary disease (COPD).
 In neonates, theophylline can be used for the treatment of apnea.
 However, medication, diet, and underlying diseases can alter its narrow therapeutic window.
 Drug interactions, adverse effects, and limited efficacy curb its use when other agents are available.

 The 2016 Global Intitiative for Chronic Obstructive Lung Disease (GOLD) guidelines for management of COPD recommended theophylline only if other bronchodilators were unavailable or unaffordable, but in the 2018 guidelines, no situations are suggested for theophylline use.[1]
 In addition, evidence regarding the effect of low-dose theophylline on exacerbation rates is not clear and a meta-analysis suggested that theophylline slightly increases all-cause death in COPD patients.[2]
-This has all led to significantly diminished use of theophylline for the treatment of asthma and, consequently, decreased reports of theophylline toxicity.[3]
+This has all led to significantly diminished use of theophylline and, consequently, decreased reports of theophylline toxicity.[3]

 Theophylline is absorbed rapidly and completely after oral administration.
 Peak serum levels for immediate release preparations are relatively rapid and can range from 30-120 minutes.
 Fasting or large volumes of fluid enhance absorption.
 Enteric-coated and sustained-release tablets have a delayed absorption with peak between 6 and 10 hours.
 It is important to recognize that these time intervals are much longer in the setting of overdose.
-The intravenous form of theophylline (aminophylline) reaches peak serum levels in 30 minutes.[4]
+The intravenous form of theophylline (aminophylline) reaches peak serum levels within 30 minutes.[4]

 Theophylline affects the cardiovascular (CV), central nervous (CN), gastrointestinal (GI), pulmonary, musculoskeletal, and metabolic systems.
-Hypokalemia, hyperglycemia, hypercalcemia, hypophosphatemia, and acidosis commonly occur after an acute overdose.
+Hypokalemia, hyperglycemia, hypercalcemia, hypophosphatemia, and metabolic acidosis commonly occur after an acute overdose.

 Acute theophylline toxicity is caused by intentional or accidental overdose.

-Cardiovascular findings include:
+Cardiovascular findings include the following:

 Order electrolytes and glucose tests to evaluate for the following: